Tripati-Lab/SystematicReview/README.md

 We include the basic scripts that were used to generate the results and figures in [Roman-Palacios et al.] (https://www.essoar.org/doi/10.1002/essoar.10507995.1).
 This repo has the following structure:

 - `Analyses`
   - `Datasets`: Raw datasets that were used to fit the different regression models.
 Here, S1 indicates low-error, S2 intermediate-error, and S3 high-error, on the synthetic datasets.
+We generated datasets with different sample sizes (n=10, 50, 500, 1000) for each scenario of error.
   - `Results`: Results from processing either using the `RunSingleScript.R` script or [BayClump](https://bayclump.tripatilab.epss.ucla.edu/).
     - `10_obs`: Results for models fit in 10-datapoint datasets.
 Synthetic datasets.
     - `50_obs`: Results for models fit in 50-datapoint datasets.
 Synthetic datasets.